 - legal information and advice over the phone

 - a certificate program to pay for a lawyer

 To get legal aid services, your legal issue must be one that Legal Aid Ontario covers, and you must be financially eligible.
 If Legal Aid Ontario cannot help, they may be able to refer you somewhere that can.

 Toronto area: 416‑979‑1446

 TTY use Bell Relay Service: 1‑800‑855‑0511

 The Law Society of Ontario has a directory of all lawyers licensed to practise law in Ontario.
 You can search the directory by name, address or postal code, language, or area of law.

 Visit the Law Society website at www.lso.ca to locate the directory or call them at:

-You can also call them on the crisis line if you are unable to use the online service, for example if you are in custody, in a shelter or in a remote community without access to the internet.
+You can also call them if you are in crisis and unable to use the online service, for example, if you are in custody, in a shelter, or in a remote community without access to the internet.
 This line is available from Monday to Friday, 9:00 a.m. to 5:00 p.m.

 JusticeNet is a not-for-profit organization that helps people access legal services when their income is too high to qualify for legal aid but too low to afford legal fees.
 If your net family income is less than $59,000, JusticeNet will refer you to a directory of lawyers and paralegals who provide help at reduced rates depending on income.